Typeface: Mimicry typefaces

 Mimicry typefaces are decorative typefaces that have been designed to represent characters of one alphabet but at the same time evoke another writing system.
-This group includes Roman typefaces designed to appear as Arabic, Chinese characters (Wonton fonts), Cyrillic (Faux Cyrillic), Indic scripts, Greek (an example being Lithos), Hebrew (Faux Hebrew), Kana, or Thai.
+This group includes roman typefaces designed to appear as Arabic, Chinese characters (Wonton fonts), Cyrillic (Faux Cyrillic), Indic scripts, Greek (an example being Lithos), Hebrew (Faux Hebrew), Kana, or Thai.
 These are used largely for the purpose of novelty to make something appear foreign, or to make businesses offering foreign products, such as restaurants, clearly stand out.
-This typographic mimicry is also known as a faux font (named faux x, where x is usually a language script), pseudoscript, ethnic typeface, simulation typeface or a "foreign look" font.
+This typographic mimicry is also known as a faux font, named faux x, where x is usually a language script; pseudoscript; ethnic typeface; simulation typeface or a "foreign look" font.

 Reverse-contrast typefaces

 Reverse-contrast type compared to a fat face design.
-Both are very bold, but the fat face's thick lines are the verticals and the reverse-contrast's are the horizontals.
+Both are very bold, but the fat face's thick lines are the verticals and the reverse-contrast's thick lines are the horizontals.

 A reverse-contrast type is a typeface in which the stress is reversed from the norm: instead of the vertical lines being the same width or thicker than horizontals, which is normal in Latin-alphabet printing, the horizontal lines are the thickest.
 Reverse-contrast types are rarely used for body text, and are particularly common in display applications such as headings and posters, in which their unusual structure may be particularly eye-catching.
 First seen in London in 1821, they were particularly common in the mid- to late nineteenth century in American and British printing and have been revived occasionally since then.
-They effectively become slab serif designs because of the serifs becoming thick, and are often characterised as part of that genre.
+They effectively become slab serif designs because of the serifs becoming thick, and are often characterized as part of that genre.
 In recent times, the reverse-contrast effect has been extended to other kinds of typeface, such as sans-serif designs.